 For seniors with cognitive impairment, try simplified word games and specially-designed jigsaw puzzles that better suit their current abilities.

-For example, you could have an ongoing jigsaw puzzle with a loved one that you both work on during visits so they can enjoy your company and get a little mental workout as well.
+For example, you could have an ongoing jigsaw puzzle with a loved one that you both work on during visits, so they can enjoy your company and get a little mental workout.

 Bingo is another popular game that you or your family can play with your older adult.
 It’s fun and can be played with two people or a larger group.

-Many older adults enjoyed art and hobbies when they were younger and may enjoy starting up a new hobby that incorporates their former skills.
+Many older adults enjoyed art and hobbies when they were younger and may enjoy starting a new hobby that builds on their former skills.

-Art classes are a great way to bring out the artistic side of your loved one.
+Art classes are a great way to bring out your loved one’s artistic side.

 Painting, sketching, or sculpting all offer an artistic outlet and also improve hand-eye coordination, in addition to boosting mental health.

-Maybe your older adult used to sing for pleasure or play an instrument.
-They might enjoy picking up those hobbies again or they might like going to a concert or watching musicals on TV.
+Maybe your loved one is used to singing for pleasure or playing an instrument.
+They might enjoy picking up those hobbies again, or they might like going to a concert or watching musicals on TV.

 Singing along at a musical concert is another way to bring back happy memories.
 Taking your loved one to musical events (or watching one together online or on TV) is another way to offer a mental health boost and enjoy each other’s company, too.